Undistraction/cssapi/README.md

 ##### Breakpoints

+One of the biggest advantages of using this library is its handling of breakpoints.
+If you want the values of a property to change across breakpoints, you have a number of options.

+###### Array

 If we pass in an Array, those values will be used for consecutive breakpoints, starting with the default.
 Note that with array values, each media query targets the range for that breakpoint except for the last value which will target the range from that breakpoint and up.
 This library will ensure the correct values are used, and that breakpoint ranges are separated using a `0.001em` gap:

 ```JavaScript